asa-eve/Stock-Trading-Bot-RL/README.md

   - but don't forget - metrics are good but **total reward your best guide**
 - Hyperparameters
   - hyperparameter tuning might not strongly affect the outcome perfomance
-  - the most important parameters - learning rate, neural networks, batch memory storages size
+  - the most important parameters - learning rate, neural networks, batch memory storages size, parameters of "Explore vs Exploit" (clipping, entropy)
 - Reward function
   - the most influential thing in RL
   - think carefully on how to define it - the agent always has a ways to surprise you in finding ways to cheat it